Frequently Asked Questions

 We understand people's strong feelings toward certain organizations from which they may have received help.
 We do allow designations, if the gift is at least $25, and the designation is to an organization we are currently funding.

-A fourteen member Board of Directors, including a six member Executive Committee, is comprised of local volunteers.
+A Board of Directors, including an Executive Committee, is comprised of local volunteers.
 These volunteers are responsible for setting policies, budget and for overseeing the direction of United Way of Danville-Pittsylvania County.
-The 2018-19 Board President is Donna Lawhorn Higdon from Davenport Energy.

 United Way of Danville-Pittsylvania County exists for one reason: to help us come together as a community to identify and address the issues that take all of us working together to solve.
 Issues like making sure children enter school ready to learn and that all people have access to primary health care, across lines of race, gender, geography, faith and economic status and can only be addressed with a collective community focus and action.